 Any dispute arising out of, or relating to, this Agreement that is not resolved by the good faith efforts of the parties, shall be settled by submission to a panel consisting of one arbitrator under the Commercial Rules of the American Arbitration Association ("AAA").
 The parties shall bear equally the costs assessed by the AAA, and judgment upon the award rendered by the arbitrator may be entered in any court having jurisdiction.
 Venue for the arbitration shall be Massachusetts at the election of AHP.
-The decision of the arbitrator shall be final, conclusive, and unappealable, except in the event of fraud or the arbitrator's failure to disclose a material conflict of interest.
-The prevailing party, in addition to any damages awarded by the arbitrator, shall be entitled to costs and reasonable attorneys' fees, the amount of which shall be determined by the arbitrator, in the event the parties are unable to agree.
+The decision of the arbitrator's failure to disclose a material conflict of interest.
+The prevailing party, in addition to any damages awarded by the arbitrator, shall be determined by the arbitrator, in the event the parties are unable to agree.